Prashant-b97/Object_Detection/README.md

 ## Usage

-This project provides two main scripts: `imagedetection.py` and `videodetection.py`.
+This project provides two main scripts: `imagedetection.py` and `videodetection.py`, plus companion web interfaces and APIs.

 > **Note:** The file paths used in the examples below (e.g., `path/to/your_dataset.yaml`) are placeholders.
 You must replace them with the actual paths to your files.